 Develop an emotional scale

-After big emotions pass, Rachel says, “it's important to help kids develop a sense of scale for their emotions.
-Professionals often refer to these as ‘catastrophe scales,’ which can help children identify what is a little problem (like their milk spilled) versus a catastrophe (like someone slipping in the milk and getting hurt).”
+After big emotions pass, Rachel says, “It's important to help kids develop a sense of scale for their emotions.
+Professionals often refer to these as ‘catastrophe scales,’ which can help children identify what a little problem (like their milk spilt) versus a catastrophe (like someone slipping in the milk and getting hurt) is.”

 Use emotional toys